mwolson/resume/markdown/resume.md

 **Ticketmaster: Sr. Engineer** (2008-2016)

+Supported and main production websites written in Java, Perl, and React for displaying event information and purchasing events.
+Helped prepare for very large amounts of traffic during onsale situations, improved performance and quality, and developed load tests.

+Sr. Engineer:
 :    Wrote Node.js Platform Microservice that scaled to 1MM+ requests per day, supported with custom analytics and reporting.
-:    Supported and main production websites written in Java, Perl, and React for displaying event information and purchasing events.
-Helped prepare for very large amounts of traffic during onsale situations and developed load tests.
-Helped migrate to Docker.
+:    Helped migrate the Ticketmaster events website to Docker.
 :    Cut request latency in half for a data orchestration service by placing a CDN in front of it.
 Wrote unit tests for the CDN integration along with a [custom Bash framework](https://github.com/mwolson/barrt-sh) to run them.
 :    Helped spin up and configure the company's GitLab instance, and wrote presentations to advise on Git and GitLab as key technology choices to replace SVN.
 :    Had involvement in the early development idea for [Talkback](https://github.com/ijpiantanida/talkback) while the author contracted for Ticketmaster, and adapted our integration test suite to use it.
-Talkback is a JS proxy that allowe requests to multiple local services to be captured together and replayed for reproducible and maintainable integration tests.
+Talkback is a JS proxy that allowed requests for multiple local services to be captured together and replayed for reproducible and maintainable integration tests.
+:    Wrote a codemod to incrementally and automatically perform a very large code migration that spanned multiple sprints.
+:    Wrote the first integration of an interactive seatmap into the Ticketmaster events website.
+Before React was written, used DOM diffs to improved performance of tooltip rendering when moving mouse over a large number of seats on the seatmap.
+:    Wrote and presented a well-received presentation on Performance during an All Engineering meeting which benchmarked and explained the underlying factors contributing to REST API performance of several languages at scale: Go, Erlang, Java, Perl.

 Technical Experience
 --------------------